 Other Side Effects

 Marijuana increases heart rate by 20-100 percent shortly after smoking; this effect can last up to 3 hours.
-In one study, it was estimated that marijuana users have a 4.8-fold increase in the risk of heart attack in the first hour after smoking the drug.
-5 This may be due to increased heart rate as well as the effects of marijuana on heart rhythms, causing palpitations and arrhythmias.
+In one study, it was estimated that marijuana users have a 4.8-fold increase in the risk of heart attack in the first hour after smoking the drug (National Institute on Drug Abuse).
+This may be due to increased heart rate as well as the effects of marijuana on heart rhythms, causing palpitations and arrhythmias.
 This risk may be greater in aging populations or in those with cardiac vulnerabilities.

 2. Effects on the Lungs

 Numerous studies have shown marijuana smoke to contain carcinogens and to be an irritant to the lungs.
 In fact, marijuana smoke contains 50-70 percent more carcinogenic hydrocarbons than tobacco smoke.
 Marijuana users usually inhale more deeply and hold their breath longer than tobacco smokers do, which further increase the lungs' exposure to carcinogenic smoke.

 Marijuana smokers show unregulated growth of epithelial cells in their lung tissue, which could lead to cancer; (National Institute on Drug Abuse) however, a recent case-controlled study found no positive associations between marijuana use and lung, upper respiratory, or upper digestive tract cancers.

 Thus, the link between marijuana smoking and these cancers remains unsubstantiated at this time.